amandapfitz/VBA-challenge/README.md

 # VBA-challenge

-Stock market analyst
+Stock market data in csv format was analyzed.
+The code I created runs across every worksheet just by running the code once.

-Create a script that will loop through all the stocks for one year for each run and take the following information:
+Created a VBA script that loops through all the stocks for one year for each run and generates a summarizing table with the following information:
 The ticker symbol.
 Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 The total stock volume of the stock.

-You should also have conditional formatting that will highlight positive change in green and negative change in red.
+Greatest % Increase.

-Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
-The solution will look as follows:
+Greatest % Decrease.

-Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+Greatest Total Volume.